Roope1/Kayttojarjestelmat-ja-systeemiohjelmointi/Project1/README.md

 ---

 ## My Implementation:
-My implementation is reading the input file into a queue data structure thus achieving a LIFO data flow.
+My implementation is reading the input file into a stack data structure thus achieving a LIFO data flow.
+The stack is implemented as a linked list where I push each new element to the front of the list, so I can print the output by just printing out the elements of the list in order.

 ---